 Some types of jellyfish reproduce asexually by splitting in half.
 Other breeds have both males and females engage in sexual reproduction.
 Some kinds of jellyfish are even hermaphroditic, meaning that they have both male and female reproductive organs.

 The lifespan of jellyfish varies wildly, with some only living for a few hours and others living for many months.
 Some live for several years, and one species has been known to live for 30 years!
-Jellyfish who live in aquariums usually have longer lifespans than those that live in the wild, probably because they are very fragile.
+Jellyfish that live in aquariums usually have longer lifespans than those that live in the wild, probably because they are very fragile.

 Portuguese Man Of Wars look like jellyfish, but they are not.
 They aren’t even one species in particular but rather a combination of several different organisms that work together.
 One organism comprises the gas-filled bladder, which resembles the body of a jellyfish.
 The other organisms include the tentacles and other parts of the Man Of War.